newerton/typescript-orm-benchmark/README.md

 - [TypeORM](https://typeorm.io/#/): Its goal is to always support the latest JavaScript features and provide additional features that help you to develop any kind of application that uses databases.
 It supports MySQL, MariaDB, Postgres, CockroachDB, SQLite, Microsoft SQL Server, Oracle and [MongoDB NoSQL](https://github.com/typeorm/typeorm/blob/master/docs/active-record-data-mapper.md).
 - [Objection](https://vincit.github.io/objection.js/): It's build on Knex, thus supports the same databases.
 It has all the benefits of an SQL query builder but also a powerful set of tools for working with relations, for this it can be considered an ORM.
 - [Prisma ORM](https://www.prisma.io/): Prisma unlocks a new level of developer experience when working with databases thanks to its intuitive data model, automated migrations, type-safety & auto-completion.
+- [Drizzle ORM](https://orm.drizzle.team/): Drizzle ORM is a headless TypeScript ORM with a head 🐲.
+It looks and feels simple, performs on day 1000 of your project, lets you do things your way, and is there when you need it..

 Other libraries were considered for this research but we discarded them, I’m going to do a special mention for the following: